sayakomo/grass-node-bot/README.md

 5. Navigate to `grass-node-bot` directory.
 6. Navigate to `accounts` folder and rename `accounts_tmp.js` to `accounts.js`.
 7. Now open `acccounts.js` and setup your accounts.
-8. Navigate to `config` and adjust the `config.js` as needed.
-9. Also Configure proxy if you want to use proxy, by open `proxy_list.js`. (if you have 5 accounts, proxy is required)
+8. Also Configure proxy if you want to use proxy, by open `proxy_list.js`. (if you have 5 accounts, proxy is required)
-10. Back to `grass-node-bot` directory.
+9. Back to `grass-node-bot` directory.
-11. To start the app open your `Command Prompt` or `Power Shell`
+10. To start the app open your `Command Prompt` or `Power Shell`
-12. Run Bot
+11. Run Bot
     ```
     npm run start
     ```